r3dDev1/Pokemon-App/README.md

 This is a simple pokemon application that was created to improve my understanding of react props as well as components.
+The application displays two hands of pokemons and calculates the overall points of each hand and deciees which hand is the winning hand.
+The points that the hand calculates are from each pokemon and they are assined to one of two hands randomly.
+As a result, the winning hand hanges randomly.